 Triwood Community Association Farmers’ Market in NW Calgary will play host to children learning where their food comes from in this NW Kids Garden Club.
 While parents are shopping and exploring the market, your children can join us to get their hands dirty.
 For ages 4 to 12.
 Maximum 20 children per session.

-Drop-ins will be accommodated only when spaces are available so check out the registration link below.
+Drop-ins will be accommodated only when spaces are available.

 LOCATION: 2244 Chicoutimi Dr NW